herrwalter/jqueryFunctionsFinder/README.md

 EXAMPLE:

-add this to the head in your html
+add this to the head in your html or at the bottom of the body.

 `<script src="path/to/ShowJQueryFunctions" type="text/javascript" ></script> `